asefahmed500/codexair-google-cloud-hackathon-/README.md

     *   Sync repositories from GitHub (fetches most recently updated, up to ~300, and updates local DB).

 5.  **Semantic Code Search (AI-Powered) (`/search` & Contextual):**
-    *   **AI-Powered Querying:** User's natural language query or code snippet is converted into a vector embedding by an AI model (`text-embedding-004`).
+    *   **Intelligent Querying:** User's natural language query or code snippet is transformed into a vector embedding by an AI model (`text-embedding-004`).
-    *   **AI-Powered Data Indexing:** During PR and full repository analysis, code files are also converted into vector embeddings by the same AI model.
-These embeddings are stored.
+    *   **Smart Data Indexing:** During PR and full repository analysis, code files are also converted into vector embeddings by the same AI model.
+These embeddings are stored to capture semantic meaning.
-    *   **Vector Search:** MongoDB Atlas Vector Search compares the query embedding against stored file embeddings to find semantically similar code.
+    *   **Vector Search:** MongoDB Atlas Vector Search compares the query embedding against stored file embeddings to find semantically similar code, going beyond simple keyword matching.
-    *   **General Search Page (`/search`):** "**Run Semantic Search**" for free-form semantic search across all indexed PR analyses and repository scans.
+    *   **General Search Page (`/search`):** "**Run Semantic Search**" for free-form semantic exploration across all indexed PR analyses and repository scans.
-    *   **Contextual Search:** From PR analysis or repository scan pages, click "**Find similar past issues/patterns**" to find semantically similar occurrences related to a specific issue or suggestion.
+    *   **Contextual Search:** From PR analysis or repository scan pages, click "**Find similar past issues/patterns**" to discover semantically related occurrences for a specific issue or suggestion.

 6.  **Pull Request Comparison Tool (`/analyze/[owner]/[repo]/compare/[pr1]/vs/[pr2]`):**
     *   Side-by-side comparison of metadata and AI analysis summaries for two pull requests from the same repository.